ennis/kyute-old/GUI.md

 Options:

-1. State mutation happens during composition
+1. State mutation happens during composition => yes

 2. State mutation happens during event propagation, in event callbacks
     - complicated: what if we want to edit a smaller part of a bigger structure?